-- Melt the butter, add olive oil, brown sugar, and salt, stir to combine.
+- In the blue enamel lined cast iron saute pan melt the butter, add olive oil, brown sugar, and salt.

 - Add in onions and stir to coat, saute and stir frequently until onion begins to soften and lightly brown, 5 minutes.

 - Reduce heat to medium, cook onions, stirring frequently, ensuring the onions do not burn and are browned, 30 minutes.

 - Add garlic and saute until fragrant, 30 seconds.

 - Add wine to deglaze the pan, stir to scrape up any browned bits on the bottom of the pan.